Augustiner-Bräu: History

-As a result of the aerial bombing of Munich during World War II, Augustiner Brewery was 60% destroyed.
-In 1971, the brew house was completely renovated, adopting the use of stainless steel tanks.
+As a result of aerial bombing during the Second World War, the Augustiner Brewery was 60% destroyed.
+In 1971, the brewhouse was completely renovated with the adoption of stainless steel tanks.

-In 1996, Edith Haberland Wagner, the last of the Wagner dynasty, bequeathed her share in the brewery ownership to the Edith Haberland Wagner Foundation, and the foundation continues to hold 51% of the shares of the brewery to this day.
+In 1996, Edith Haberland Wagner, the last of the Wagner dynasty, bequeathed her majority shareholding not to an individual heir but to the Edith Haberland Wagner Foundation, a charitable trust which continues to hold 51% of the brewery's shares.
+This arrangement ensures Augustiner remains independent of international corporate ownership — the only one of Munich's six major breweries to do so.